cascadia-cookbooks/mysql/README.md

 # MySQL Cookbook
-This will install the MySQL Server service via package.
+This will install the MySQL Server service or client via package.
 It will also change the `root` password on initial installation.
 It can also create MySQL users and databases.

 At this time there are no options to select a version for MySQL Server, Chef will take care of the version depending on which OS version you are running.